iddqdsound/iddqdsound.github.io/blog/rfrt/92/index.md

  _Look at me go!_
  For more complex velocity moves, like ramping them up and Down, or setting velocity values for all notes of the same pitch class to a specific number, I first write out my notes, and then edit them later.
 For cresendos, I can use my mouse modifier from **MIDI CC Lane - Left Drag** where I have set **Command to Draw/Edit CC lane values** and if I want to set all values for the same note to the same number, I can right-click that pitch in my piano roll, and then use my hotkeys there.

  **My Method vs. the Jon Tidey Method**
-  These hotkeys will work both on the fly but also when selecting multiple notes, so I prefer them to the [Jon Tidey method](https://www.youtube.com/watch?v=pVuOHgOyp0Q) of creating Custom Actions to insert notes at preset velocities, as those will then require you to come up with another system for post-editing of velocity values.
+  You should also check out how [Jon Tidey of the REAPER Blog tackles this](https://www.youtube.com/watch?v=pVuOHgOyp0Q)!
+I won't get into the details but check out the video, but to summarize, his method is to create Custom Actions to insert notes at preset velocities under mouse.
+So with his method, you already input notes at the velocity you need, so once you're used to it, it could be lots quicker.
+I saw his tutorial after I was already really accustomed to my system, so I set it up but it never fully made it into my muscle memory.

-  That said, of course, the whole point of REAPER is to let users do what they feel comfortable with, and as always there's pros and cons to both methods.
-Really I'd say learn both.
-I didn't get used to that set up because I was already used to mine, but I can see how that would be superior, if you, for example, only do Drum Editing.
-I find that method less fluid, as with most instruments I need more than just 4 preset values, and creating more and more actions and taking up more hotkeys is just not ergonomic!
+  Of course, the whole point of REAPER is to let users do what they feel comfortable with, and as always there's pros and cons to both methods.
+Really I'd say learn both, and here's my two cents on the Pros & Cons of each:
+  **My Method**
+  **Pros**:
+  ✔ Works both while writing & in Post Editing
+  ✔ Works on multiple selected notes
+  ✔ You can get to any value from 1 to 127
+  ✔ Great for Expressive instrument writing (orchestral instruments, realistic VSTi like Bass & Guitars)
+  **Cons**:
+  ✘ Requires multiple hotkey presses for drastic jumps in dynamics (ie 5 times to go down by 50)
+  ✘ Less suitable to quickly insert hard hits & ghost notes in a pattern
+  **Jon Tidey Method**
+  **Pros**:
+  ✔ Faster after you're used to it
+  ✔ Great for Drum Editing
+  ✔ Easy to access really soft & really hard dynamics quickly for creating dynamic patterns
+  **Cons**:
+  ✘ The hotkeys don't work for post editing, so an additional set up is required
+  ✘ Inserting notes under mouse cursor may slow you down if you're writing instruments vs. drums
+  ✘ Changing the preset values is more difficult

+   So really, the best way is to have both and switch between them based on context!
+If you do lots of MIDI Editing, really memorizing 8 hotkeys is a small price to pay for the fluidity that it'll bring you!

 **Conclusion**